I'm the proud owner of the happy green iguana pictured in this article.

 They aren't the brightest lizards on the block, though, and in some cases may eat meat products in an accidental capacity, and you should never let this happen.
 Their bodies aren't designed to digest anything out of an herbivorous diet, and kidney failure is a sure bet if your iguana acquires a taste for dried cat food.
 This can be really bad news since kidney failure is a leading cause of iguana-related death in everyday households.
 If you love your iguana, you'll feed it a delicious salad daily, and you'll keep it away from accidentally eating any type of meat.

 10. You Have to Do a Lot of Research First

 11. They're Not Dinosaurs

-No matter how much you want them be, green iguanas are not, and never will be, dinosaurs.
+No matter how much you want them to be, green iguanas are not, and never will be dinosaurs.
 Dinosaurs have been extinct for roughly 65 million years, and your green iguana will always be a common lizard, nothing more and nothing less.
 Besides, if having a pet dinosaur is what you're after, then you may want to consider getting a bird instead since they're probably more related to a tyrannosaurus than an iguana would be.

 We'll leave here on a more serious note: please do not adopt an iguana on a whim, and never, never get suckered into an impulse buy at your local pet store.
 Iguanas are amazing animals, but the act of taking them into your home inhibits a great many of their naturalistic habits, therefore rendering you as their sole provider and only true means of survival.
-Unless you are well read on the topic, have all the resources needed to care for an iguana readily available, and are dedicated to provide for your iguana with utmost care, consider a cat instead.
+Unless you are well read on the topic, have all the resources needed to care for an iguana readily available, and are dedicated to provide for your iguana with the utmost care, consider a cat instead.